 Consumable purchases

-Non-consumable refers to a purchase that can only happen once.
+Non-consumables are a type of purchase that can only happen once.
 These include one-time payments that are made to gain access to special features, content, or functionalities that are permanent and cannot be exhausted or used.
 These purchases include new emoticons, stickers, and themes in messaging apps or new filters and features in video/photo editing apps.
 Or skins, player cards, etc. if we consider gaming apps.
-Users can use them over and over again without ever having to purchase them again.

 Subscriptions